Ingebjorg Kristoffersen, FHEA

 Roles and responsibilities

-I currently teach ECON1101 Microeconomics and ECON5514 Economic Research and Evaluation Methods.
-I am the Udergraduate Coordinator for Economics.
-I am a Fellow of the Higher Education Academy.
-I also am also on the Academic Committee for the The National Indigenous Business Summer School School WA (Curtin University 2021; Murdoch University 2022; Notre Dame 2024).
+Inga currently teaches ECON1101 Microeconomics and ECON5514 Economic Research and Evaluation Methods.
+She is the Undergraduate Coordinator for Economics.
+She is a Fellow of the Higher Education Academy since 2021.
+She serves on the Academic Committee for the National Indigenous Business Summer School School WA (Curtin University 2021; Murdoch University 2022; Notre Dame 2024).

-I have acted as a referee for The Economic Record, Economics Letters, The Manchester School, The Australian Journal of Agricultural & Resource Economics, the Journal of Policy and Practice in Intellectual Disabilities, the Journal of Happiness Studies, the Social Indicators Reserarch, the Southern Economic Journal, the Journal of Economic Psychology, Plos One, and Economics and Philosophy.
-I supervise research students at honours, masters and PhD level.
+Inga has acted as a referee for The Economic Record, Economics Letters, The Manchester School, The Australian Journal of Agricultural & Resource Economics, the Journal of Policy and Practice in Intellectual Disabilities, the Journal of Happiness Studies, the Social Indicators Reserarch, the Southern Economic Journal, the Journal of Economic Psychology, Plos One, and Economics and Philosophy.
+She supervises research students at honours, masters and PhD levels.

 Teaching overview